 A population viability analysis identified several risk factors to this population, including limitation of preferred Chinook salmon prey, anthropogenic noise and disturbance resulting in decreased foraging efficiency, and high levels of contaminants, including PCBs and DDT (Ebre 2002, Clark et al. 2009, Krahn et al. 2007, 2009, Lacy et al. 2017).
 The summer range of this population, the inland waters of Washington and British Columbia, are home to a large commercial whale watch industry, and high levels of recreational boating and commercial shipping.
 Potential for acoustic masking effects on the whales' communication and foraging due to vessel traffic remains a concern (Erbe 2002, Clark et al. 2009, Lacy et al. 2017).
 In 2011, vessel approach regulations were implemented to restrict vessels from approaching closer than 200m.
 A genetic study of diet of southern resident killer whales from fecal remains collected during 2006-2011 noted that salmonids accounted for >98.6% of genetic sequences (Ford et al. 2016).
 Of six salmonid species documented, Chinook salmon accounted for 79.5% of the sequences, followed by coho salmon (15%).
 Chinook salmon dominate the diet in early summer, with coho salmon averaging >40% of the diet in late summer.
 Sockeye salmon were also found to be occasionally important (>18% in some samples).
 Non-salmonids were rarely observed.
-These results are consistent with those obtained from surface prey remains, and confirm the importance of Chinook salmon in this population's diet.
+These results are consistent with those obtained from surface prev remains, and confirm the importance of Chinook salmon in this population's diet.
 These authors also noted the absence of pink salmon in the fecal samples.
 Prior studies note the prevalence of Chinook salmon in the killer whale diet, despite the relatively low abundance of this species in the region, supporting the thesis that southern resident killer whales are Chinook salmon specialists (Ford and Ellis 2006, Hanson et al. 2010).
+Recent studies of diet in other seasons and regions of their range indicate that although Chinook represent a major component of their diet almost year-round, other species also make potentially important contributions, likely when Chinook are less available (Hanson et al. 2021).
 There is evidence that reduced abundance of Chinook salmon has negatively affected this population via reduced fecundity (Ayres et al. 2012, Ford et al. 2009, Ward et al. 2009, Wasser et al. 2017).
 In addition, the high trophic level and longevity of the population has predisposed them to accumulate high levels of contaminants that potentially impact health (Krahn et al. 2007, 2009).
 In particular, there is evidence of high levels of flame retardants in young animals (Krahn et al. 2007, 2009).
 High DDT/PCB ratios have been found in Southern Resident killer whales, especially in K and L pods (Krahn et al. 2007, NMFS 2019b), which spend more time in California waters where DDTs still persist in the marine ecosystem (Sericano et al. 2014).